BUILDING PARTNERSHIPS TO ADDRESS HEALTH AND HOMELESSNESS

 About the Center

-Founded in 2024 with a lead gift from the Henson family, the Center on Health and Homelessness at the Georgia State University School of Public Health brings faculty, staff, students, and community partners together to conduct research and implement evidence-based interventions that address homelessness as a public health issue.
+Founded in 2024 with a lead gift from the Henson family, the Center on Health and Homelessness at the Georgia State University School of Public Health brings faculty, staff, students, and community partners together to address homelessness as a public health issue.

 Our People